Health Checks for Machine Learning - A Guide to Model Retraining and Evaluation

 In this post, we saw how poor Machine Learning can cost a company money and reputation, why it is hard to measure performance of a live model and how we can do it effectively.
 We also looked at different evaluation strategies for specific examples like recommendation systems and chat bots.
 Finally, we understood how data drift makes ML dynamic and how we can solve it using retraining.

 It is hard to build an ML system from scratch.
 Especially if you don’t have an in-house team of experienced Machine Learning, Cloud and DevOps engineers.
 That’s where we can help you!
-You can create awesome ML models for image classification, object detection, OCR (receipt and invoice automation) easily on our healthcare automation platform and that too with less data.
+You can create awesome ML models for image classification, object detection, OCR (receipt and invoice automation) easily on our platform and that too with less data.
 Besides, deploying it is just as easy as a few lines of code.
 Make your free model today at nanonets.com

 You might be interested in our latest posts on: